Sohaibzh/Udacity-FEND-Misk-Project5/README.md

 * An Empty Map Will Appear in the
 * Press Menu Button in Left Hand Said
-* You Can display all the marker by Press Show marker or display one by one by click in the drop down menu
+* You Can display all the marker by Press Show marker or display one by one by click in the drop down menu or by input Filter
+* When using the input filter the matched places will be display in the map with animation
-* When you click on the Marker you will see more information about the places
+* When you click on the Marker you will see more information about the place

 ### Code